 The Shoun-kaku and Kan'u-tei are teahouses located to the right of the path leading from the Kohojo to the Tahoden.
 The Shoun-kaku is a reproduction of the famous teahouse Zangetsu-tei (Dawn-Moon Pavilion), located at the headquarters of the Omotesenke tea family in Kyoto.
 The building has a twelve-mat hiroma tea-ceremony room and a two-mat jodan no ma serving as an alcove.
 The Zengetsu-tei was originally constructed at Juraku-yashiki by Sen no Rikyu, the founder of the modern tea ceremony.
 It is one of the most highly regarded of the teahouses associated with the Omotesenke.

-The Kan'u-tei is a four-and-a-half mat tearoom.
+The Kan'u-tei is a five-and-a-half mat tearoom.
 A special feature is the presence of triangular shingles in front of the entrance.

 The Shoun-kaku and Kan'u-tei teahouses were built in 1934 by the chief abbot Seki Seisetsu (1877-1945) to commemorate the reconstruction of the Tahoden.